|Quick Facts: Marriage and Family Therapists

 |15% (Much faster than average)

-Marriage and family therapists work in a variety of settings, such as private practice and mental health centers.
-Most work full time.
+Marriage and family therapists work in a variety of settings, such as offices and mental health centers.
+Most work full time, but part-time work is common.
+Some therapists work evenings and weekends.

-Marriage and family therapists typically need a master’s degree and a license to practice.
+Marriage and family therapists typically need a master’s degree to enter the occupation.
+Every state requires therapists to be licensed.

 The median annual wage for marriage and family therapists was $56,570 in May 2022.